Lucaa8/SpigotApi/README.md

 ![image](https://github.com/Lucaa8/SpigotApi/assets/47627900/fd1356a0-92d1-4529-8409-bae6e70de742)

+#### Get back your NPC
-2) Get back your NPC later and hide it or change his location
+With the id you stored, you can get back your NPC at any time and hide it or change his location for example
 ```java
 NPCApi.NPC myNPC = SpigotApi.getNpcApi().getNpcById(npcId);
 //myNPC.setActive(false); //Remove the NPC for all players